iamkky/aslt/README.md

 The parser successfully parsed some C89 code.

-Lex can be found at [c_lex.nrlex](https://github.com/iamkky/cparser/blob/master/c_lex.nrlex) Parser can be found at [c_parser.rdpp](https://github.com/iamkky/cparser/blob/master/c_parser.rdpp) Complete project is at [C Parser with ASLT](https://github.com/iamkky/cparser)
+The lex can be found at [c_lex.nrlex](https://github.com/iamkky/cparser/blob/master/c_lex.nrlex), the parser can be found at [c_parser.rdpp](https://github.com/iamkky/cparser/blob/master/c_parser.rdpp), and the complete project is at [C Parser with ASLT](https://github.com/iamkky/cparser)